-Fiscal and Staffing Considerations: If the Town is able to successfully enter into grant agreements (one for acquisition and one for elevation), costs for work covered by the grants will first be borne by the Town and then reimbursed to the Town with a combination of both Federal and State funds covering eligible costs, provided that all grant requirements are met.
-Elevation costs can be reimbursed at up to \$175k per home and acquisition costs at up to \$276k per home.
+Fiscal and Staffing Considerations: If either or both LOI is accepted and a grant agreement executed, costs associated for work covered by the grant, will be reimbursed to the Town with a combination of both Federal and State funds covering 100% of the costs associated with the project(s).
+Elevation costs can be reimbursed at up to \$175k per home, and acquisition costs at up to \$276k per home.
 There would be a significant staff impact to administer the grant funds.